ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 Key pinning is a trust-on-first-use (TOFU) mechanism.
-The first time a browser connects to a host it lacks the the information necessary to perform "pin validation" so it will not be able to detect and thwart a {M,W}ITM attack.
+The first time a browser connects to a host it lacks the the information necessary to perform "pin validation" so it will not be able to detect and thwart a MITM attack.
 This feature only allows detection of these kinds of attacks after the first connection.